birdoptera/S4B_Final_Project/README.md

 There will be two plots showing the present and future estimated distribution.
 There will be a third plot that highlights the differences between the two plots.

+The example files are:
+name
+name 2
+difference

 ## Usage

 Run the script in R: